gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/plugins/packs-manager.md

 ## The Packs Support plug-in

-The GNU ARM Eclipse Packs Support plug-in is intended to manage (list/install/inspect/remove) packs from multiple sources.
+The GNU MCU Eclipse Packs Support plug-in is intended to manage (list/install/inspect/remove) packs from multiple sources.
 It currently implements the specifications of **CMSIS Packs**, as defined by [ARM/Keil](http://www.keil.com/pack/doc/CMSIS/Pack/html/index.html), with some extensions.

 ## Configuration